Making Life Better with Sound

 Next-Level Intuitive

-Recently, I was thinking about the prefer-not-to-live-without brand experiences in my life.
+Recently, I was thinking about the brand experiences in my life, the ones I prefer not to live without.
 Some have great sound and some are silent but rest assured, none have bad sound.
 I’m talking about my Swiss army knife of daily enablers: my iPhone, the Starbucks app, Spotify, Evernote, The Weather Channel app, Uber, Google Maps, TiVo, Amazon and my Garmin GPS running watch.
 They all have one thing in common that has been the gold standard of experience design for several years.
 They are intuitive.

 Intuitive.
 It’s become an overused word at this point, don’t you think?
 Intuitive has gone from aspirational in experience design to a price of entry.
 It’s true, everything needs to be more intuitive.
 But now, the more intuitive things become, the more our brains yearn for it.
 In fact, according to Kit Yarrow, author of Decoding the New Consumer Mind, our short attention spans are craving more intuitive forms of communication because we just don’t have the patience for anything less.